HEASARC/heasoftpy/README.md

 Whenver a task in called, if any of the required parameters is missing, the user is prompted to enter a value.

+Note that ceatting a task object with `fdump_task = hsp.HSPTask('fdump')` does not actually call the task.
+Only doing `fdump_task(...)` that it is called and paramters are queried if necessary.

 ### Finding help for the tasks